Errors and Warnings¶

 always_comb

-block has a variable which is set after it is used.
+block has a variable that is set after it is used.
 This may cause simulation-synthesis mismatches, as not all simulators allow this ordering.always_comb begin a = b; b = 1; end

 -